Review Petitions in the Supreme Court

 The power to review its own decisions is not an inherent power of the Supreme Court, but a protective measure against the fallibility of the apex institution of the judiciary so as to ensure the delivery of justice.
 It must therefore be exercised in a limited manner.

-On 28.07.2017, a 2 Judge Bench of the Supreme Court delivered its decision framing new guidelines to prevent the misuse of Section 498A of the Indian Penal Code.
+On July 28th 2017, a 2 Judge Bench of the Supreme Court delivered its decision framing new guidelines to prevent the misuse of Section 498A of the Indian Penal Code.
 Section 498A criminalizes dowry harassment.
 The Court held that no arrests of the husband or his family members could be made in cases of complaints of dowry harassment under the penal provision without prior verification of the charges against them.
-The decision was widely criticised and debated in civil society groups and womens rights organisations.
-In October 2017, a 3 Judge Bench of the Supreme Court decided to revisit the decision in Rajesh Sharma vs Union of India.
-On 14.09.2018, a bench of then CJI Justice Dipak Misra and Justices AM Khanwilkar and DY Chandrachud modified the earlier guidelines observing that it was not for the Court to fill in legislative gaps to prevent misuse of the law.
+The decision was widely criticised and debated in civil society groups and womens’ rights organisations.
+In October 2017, a three-Judge Bench of the Supreme Court decided to revisit the decision in Rajesh Sharma v Union of India.
+On September 14th 2018, a Bench of Dipak Misra CJI and AM Khanwilkar and DY Chandrachud JJ modified the earlier guidelines observing that it was not for the Court to fill in legislative gaps to prevent misuse of the law.
 Such power was to be exercised by the Legislature.